-Actions the SEA will take to fill anticipated gaps in certified teachers for the start of the 2021-2022 school year
+Actions the SEA Will Take to Fill Anticipated Gaps in Certified Teachers for the Start of the 2021-2022 School Year

 The MSDE requires Maryland colleges and universities' educator preparation programs (EPPs) to submit annual reports known as the Traditional Programs Annual Report (TPAR) and Alternative Programs Annual Report (APAR).
-Programs need to report differentiated certification data on program completers, admission, retention, and employment data.
+IHEs need to report differentiated certification data on program completers, admissions, retention, and employment.
 The reports aim to provide consistent and overlapping data that summarizes the year in full and helps to build longitudinal datasets across important fields of program quality.
 Each EPP articulates its efforts to meet high-need teaching areas, recruit teacher candidates of color, and prepare all candidates to teach all students.
 EPPs articulate how they are aligned and working each year to meet State needs with equity and diversity.
 EPPs should reflect on how data is improving their programs and how they are measuring their own impact.
-Programs are also required to report more complete performance-based and Praxis II data and steps taken to improve performance above the 80 percent in certain content areas.
+Programs are also required to report more complete performance-based and Praxis II data and indicate the steps taken to improve performance above the 80 percent threshold in certain content areas.

-In response to LEA concerns regarding the extent to which the pandemic may affect their hiring pool, the Maryland State Board of Education approved an emergency amendment to COMAR 13A.12.01.14 Waivers and Special Certification Provisions, on May 26, 2020.
-The amendment outlines the conditions of an emergency certificate, established to be issued during a state of emergency at the authorization of the State Superintendent of Schools.
-The purpose of this certificate is to allow those educator candidates who have completed all of the requirements of certification with the exception of assessments and/or clinical experiences, the ability to act as a teacher of record with a Maryland LEA, State institution, or nonpublic school approved under COMAR 13A.09.10, as they complete the remainder of the professional certification requirements.
+In response to LEA concerns regarding the extent to which the pandemic may affect their hiring pool, the State Board approved an emergency amendment to COMAR 13A.12.01.14 Waivers and Special Certification Provisions on May 26, 2020.
+The amendment outlines the conditions of an emergency certificate issued during a state of emergency at the authorization of the State Superintendent of Schools.
+The purpose of this emergency certificate is to allow those educator candidates who have completed all of the requirements of certification, with the exception of assessments and/or clinical experiences, the ability to act as a teacher of record with a Maryland LEA, State institution, or nonpublic school approved under COMAR 13A.09.10, as they complete the remainder of the professional certification requirements.

 The MSDE has offered extensive technical assistance training throughout the 2020-2021 school year for all of its traditional and alternative educator preparation programs.
-The sessions have been led by MSDE specialists and content experts and focus on working with diverse populations including English learners, gifted-talented students, and special education students.
+The sessions have been led by MSDE specialists and content experts and focused on working with diverse populations including English learners, gifted-talented students, and special education students.
 Statewide resources and information provided are expected to be incorporated into Maryland educator preparation programs to elevate the level of preparation and ensure candidates are prepared to enter Maryland's diverse classrooms.

-Expanding the educator pipeline and educator diversity while addressing the immediate needs of students disproportionately impacted by the pandemic (for example, recruiting teaching candidates to provide high-dosage tutoring or implementing residencies for teacher candidates) House Bill 1300, passed in the 2020 legislative session, reforms education in Maryland.
-Known as the Blueprint for Maryland's Future, this bill establishes in law the policies and accountability recommendations of the Commission on Innovation and Excellence in Education, to include:
+Expanding the Educator Pipeline and Educator Diversity While Addressing the Immediate Needs of Students Disproportionately Impacted by the Pandemic (for example, recruiting teaching candidates to provide high-dosage tutoring or implementing residencies for teacher candidates) House Bill 1300 (known as the Blueprint for Maryland's Future), passed in the 2020 legislative session, seeks to reform education in Maryland.
+Its provisions include:

-- A yearlong residency for teacher candidates prepared in Maryland educator preparation programs. - Funding for academic support for struggling learners using evidence-based programs and strategies that meet the expectation of the strong or moderate evidence as defined in the ESSA.

-Requiring the MSDE to assist teacher preparation programs in seeking and retaining highly qualified individuals, including those from groups historically underrepresented in the teaching profession.
+- A yearlong residency for teacher candidates prepared in Maryland educator preparation programs. - Funding for academic support for struggling learners using evidence-based programs and strategies that meet the expectation of strong or moderate evidence as defined in the ESSA. - Requiring the MSDE to assist teacher preparation programs in seeking and retaining highly qualified individuals, including those from groups historically underrepresented in the teaching profession.

-Anticipating this legislation, the MSDE began drafting regulations in 2018 to align educator preparation and certification requirements with the recommendations from the Commission on Innovation and Excellence in Education.
-As such, drafted regulations are in the process of being promulgated through the Maryland State Board of Education and Professional Standards and Teacher Education Board.
+Anticipating this legislation, the MSDE began drafting regulations in 2018 to align educator preparation and certification requirements with the Blueprint.
+As such, drafted regulations are in the process of being promulgated through the State Board and Professional Standards and Teacher Education Board.